- How do I apply for financial aid?

 Completing the FAFSA is free.

 The CSS PROFILE costs $25 for the first school and $16 for each additional school you would like your information sent to.
-Macalester College does not provide fee waivers or fee waiver codes for the CSS PROFILE.
-However, waiver eligibility is assessed at the time you complete the PROFILE.
+Eligibility for a fee waiver is assessed at the time you complete the PROFILE.
 The College Board offers some guidance to give you an idea of if you might qualify for a PROFILE fee waiver.